faithvoid/script.cortanacompanion/README.md

 - Python 2.7 on XBMC4Xbox, Python 3+ for Raspberry Pi.

 ## Raspberry Pi Instructions:
-- Copy "raspberry.pi" anywhere on your Raspberry Pi.
+- Copy "CortanaCompanion.py" to "/opt/CortanaCompanion" on your Raspberry Pi.
 - Install the required dependencies (sudo apt install python3 python3-rpi.gpio python3-luma.oled)
-- Launch "raspberry.py" on your Raspberry Pi so that it's running in the background.
+- Launch "python3 /opt/CortanaCompanion/CortanaCompanion.py" on your Raspberry Pi so that it's running in the background.
+- (Optional) To run this on every boot, copy "CortanaCompanion.service" to /etc/systemd/system & type "sudo systemctl enable CortanaCompanion", then Cortana Companion should launch every boot!

 ## Xbox Instructions:
-- Extract CortanaCompanion into any Q:\scripts\CortanaCompanion
+- Extract CortanaDisplay into any Q:\scripts\CortanaCompanion
 - Modify the IP address section in "stats.py" to point to the IP address of your Raspberry Pi
 - Launch "default.py" from the Scripts manager in XBMC and select "Start Cortana Companion", and select "Stop Cortana Companion" to stop the script.
 - You should immediately start seeing stats on your Raspberry Pi display!
 Note that this does nothing outside of XBMC, so that means when you're in-game your system stats won't update until you boot into XBMC again!